0 Comment

 A Guide for organizations to ensure Diversity and Inclusiveness at the Workplace

-Also, the organization needs to consider the workforce size and complexity of its structure while designing the reward and recognition program.
+Also, the organization needs to consider the size of its workforce and the complexity of its structure when designing the reward and recognition program.

 For example, a small organization can have a single rewards and recognition program and a common decision-making process across the entire organization.